DAGWorks-Inc/burr/examples/pytest/README.md

 ```
 This enables us to get a dataframe of all the results from our tests, and then we can evaluate them as we see fit for our use case.
 E.g. we only pass tests if all the outputs are as expected, or we pass if 80% of the outputs are as expected, etc. You could
-also log this to a file, or a database, etc. for further inspection and record keeping.
+also log this to a file, or a database, etc. for further inspection and record keeping, or combining it with
+open source frameworks [mlflow](https://mlflow.org) and using their [evaluate functionality](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html).

 Note: we can also combine `results_bag` with ``pytest.mark.parametrize`` to run the same test with different inputs and expected outputs: